Well Furlong logo

 Globe to Globe

-Before the season proper the 'Globe to Globe' season offers all Shakespeare's plays plus 'Venus and Adonis'.
+Before the season proper the 'Globe to Globe' season offered all Shakespeare's plays plus 'Venus and Adonis'.
 Each production is performed in a different language by performers from all over the world.
-The season starts on 21st April with 'Venus and Adonis' staged by a company from South Africa.
-The final production will be 'Henry V' in June performed in English and starting the Globe season proper.
+The season started on 21st April with 'Venus and Adonis' staged by a company from South Africa.
+The final production was 'Henry V' in June performed in English and starting the Globe season proper.

 Henry V